 During the 2018-2019 academic year, a study was undertaken at the experimental farm of the Department of Soil Science and Water Management at Dr. Yashwant Singh Parmar University of Horticulture and Forestry, located in Nauni to assess the growth characteristics of garlic (cv.
 ‘Solan Selection’) under varying fertigation and mulch treatments.
 The region experienced annual rainfall between 1100 and 1300 mm, primarily occurring during the monsoon season from June to September.
 The experiment followed a randomized block design with three replications, using plot sizes of 3×2 m and a spacing of 20×10 cm.
 There were eight treatments in total, which were as follows

-List 1 : Treatment details
+Table 1a: Treatment details